curiousways/hunger-tv/app/plugins/breeze/readme.txt

 == Changelog ==

+= 2.0.2 =

+ * Fix: Atarim - Client Interface Plugin conflict with UI of Breeze in the admin area.
+ * Add: Make LazyLoad for iframes compatible
+ * Add: Control WordPress Heartbeat API.
+Users can disable it, independently on the admin, post editor page, and frontend.
+ * Add: DNS prefetch on pages.
+ * Add: Improve the handling of warning message while permission is not correct.

 = 2.0.1 =

  * Fix: Improved handling of minification in Never Cache URL(s) option.

 = 2.0.0 =